 – Mid/back pack runners who can’t seem to break 4:30-5:00.
 As someone who has done plans with heavy volume, plans with lots of speed/tempo work, lots of volume with rest days between, easy running everyday, and a lot in-between… this approach provides focus, consistency and a mix of different training that isn’t like other training plans.
 It’s a key reason I was drawn to it.

 If Kuehls could get a novice-runner like Oprah to run a sub-4:30 marathon from scratch with this approach, I imagine it could work for even experienced mid/back-pack runners who can’t seem to break through.
 It doesn’t demand as much speedwork, it mixes in cross training, demands a lot of you here and there, and keeps you consistently active every day without running you into the ground with volume.

 It’s worth a shot if you haven’t been able to break through with other plans.
 Especially if you fall into this group:

 – Older runners.
 I’ve mentioned IronFit as a prime option for older runners, but I also presume such runners are experienced and run high volume.
 For those who aren’t that avid about their running, Kuehls’ plan is much more accessible, and probably at least as effective in getting you ready to run a marathon.
 It doesn’t demand as much speedwork, still conditions you for the longest run, still asks you to actively work out most days, and still has you do most of your workouts at that important easy aerobic intensity.
 And it asks less time of you than IronFit.
 It’s a softer landing, and can help an older runner keep healthy while training.

+No conclusion.
 Those who find other marathon training plans daunting, or who have struggled to get out of the back of the pack, may want to pick up David Kuehls’ book 4 Months To A 4 Hour Marathon and at least give it a read, if not give his plan a shot.